DimaSheiko/apep-docs/docs/framework/conditions/buffs.md

 >
 > _`hero.duration || heroDuration`_

+-   Checks for the following heroism-related buffs: Heroism, Bloodlust, Time Warp, Ancient Hysteria, Drums of Rage.

 #### Returns `NUMBER`

--   The remaining duration in `seconds` of the heroism-related buff with the longest duration, or 0 if no such buff is active.
+-   The remaining duration in `seconds` of the active heroism-related buff with the longest duration, or 0 if no such buff is active.

 #### _Example:_